 Do you need to be a rebel to enjoy your cutlery?

-I do not really think you need to be a rebel, but you need to be open for what can happen between you and the cutlery, and your surrounding.
+I do not really think you need to be a rebel, but you need to be open to what can happen between you and the cutlery, and your surroundings.

 Do you use your own cutlery?

-Not for the daily use.
+Not for daily use.
 I use them for special occasions.